twineworks/tweakflow/site/content/modules/std.md

 If `x` is a double, returns x+1.0. \
 If `x` is a long, returns x+1. \

+Does not guard against overflow of long values.

 If `x` is `nil`, returns `nil`.

-Throws an error if `x` is not a numeric type.
+Throws an error if `x` is neither a `long` nor a `double`.

 ```tweakflow
 > math.inc(2.0)